intel/unet/3D/README.md

 ![commandline](https://github.com/IntelAI/unet/blob/master/3D/images/3d_commandline.png)

 NOTE: The default settings take a [Height, Width, Depth] = [144, 144, 144] crop of the original image and mask using 8 images/masks per training batch.
 This requires over [40 gigabytes](https://github.com/NervanaSystems/topologies/blob/master/3D_UNet/keras_training_only_version/images/training_memory_3d_unet.png) of memory to train the model.
-We trained our model on an Intel Xeon 8180 server with 384 GB of RAM.
+We trained our model on an Intel&reg; Xeon&reg; 8180 server with 384 GB of RAM.
 If you don't have enough memory or are getting out of memory (OOM) errors, you can pass `--patch_height=64 --patch_width=64 --patch_depth=64` to the `train.py` which will use a smaller ([64,64,64]) crop.
 You can also consider smaller batch sizes (e.g. `--bz=4` for a batch size of 4).

 ### Steps to evaluate a pre-trained 3D U-Net model.